 2. Staying updated with the business trends

 Generally, an employee stays updated with the trends in his domain.
 HRs do that too.
-But to reach the top chair, he needs to be updated with national and global business trends, developments such as Big Data, AI, Machine Learning, IoT, etc. and the effects they would have on their business.
+But to reach the top chair, they need to be updated with national and global business trends, developments such as Big Data, AI, Machine Learning, IoT, etc. and the effects they would have on their business.

 3. Work in other domains outside HR

 Knowing about other domains is well and good, but that is the difference between theory and practical experience.
-Unless an HR has worked extensively in other domains, he won’t get enough functional knowledge.
+Unless an HR has worked extensively in other domains, they won’t get enough functional knowledge.

 HRs must cash in on such job opportunities whenever their organizations open them.
-As he progresses, he must acquire skills not only in HR but also in the art of General Management.
+As they progress, they must acquire skills not only in HR but also in the art of General Management.

 Renu Satti did the same when Paytm founder Vijay Shekhar Sharma gave her opportunities to work in sales, operations, and marketing apart from her HR role.
 She also headed the Paytm marketplace business development domain in its early days.